 Origin: Poland | Mazowsze region | Lowicz area

-Condition: very good; light wear to velvet and trim; minor stains and wear to lining; suitable for both wear and display
+Condition: very good; wear to pink edging; missing buttons; light wear; suitable for both wear and display

 Measurements (with garments laying flat):